-If you are looking for the best photo location of the Las Vegas Strip, this is it.
 It is surprisingly difficult to find clear views of the Las Vegas Strip.
-Most good vantage points are covered with glass which causes bad reflections in your photo.
-In addition, clear and open areas are few and far between, so when I found this photo location I knew it was a keeper.
+Most good vantage points are covered with glass, which creates bad, un-editable reflections in your photographs.
+Clear and open areas with good views are few and far between, so when I found this photo location I knew it was something special.

 The easiest photo location where you can see the Eiffel Tower and the Bellagio fountains is on the top level of the Bellagio parking garage.
-You can drive a car right to the top and take your time while you shoot across the fountains in the direction of the tower and Planet Hollywood.
-The photo below is what the shot looks like:
+You can drive a car right to the top and take your time while you shoot across the fountains in the direction of the tower and Planet Hollywood, which you can see above.

 After taking these shots I wanted an even better photo location of the Vegas Strip, so my wife and I rented a room at the Cosmopolitan Hotel, located beside the Bellagio.
 This place is not cheap…just saying.